ManojChandran/mySaaSinAWS/README.md

 # Overview
 Design approach for a multi-tenant SAAS application in AWS.
+This is based on terraform : 0.11.13 (need upgrade to 12)

 # Goals
 Key goals for the design, is to provide